GetDataBlockSizeInBytes

 Atlas training products

 Obtains the size (in byte) of a data block of the current chip version.
-You can calculate the values of the repeatTime, DataBlock Stride, and Repeat Stride parameters to be transferred in the API instruction based on the size of the data block.
+You can calculate the values of parameters such as repeatTime, DataBlock Stride, and Repeat stride to be passed in the API command based on the data block size.

 Prototype